This post has been a long time coming. And when I say “long time” we’re talking ten years.

 *This post contains affiliate links to products I know &/or love.

-In the end, we just decided to go with this electric fireplace off Amazon.
+In the end, we just decided to go with an electric fireplace off Amazon.
+(Ours has since been discontinued, but here is a similar one.)

 It was so affordable and easy to use.
 You literally just take it out of the box and plug it into the wall!